seanlinxs/dotnet6_api/Blogs/first_step.md

 ```
 The next step is to add a service class `CdpService` and inject into controller `CardsController`, please refer to the [DI](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-6.0) document for details.

-ADO.NET wil be dicussed in its own blog(*TODO*), for now, simply create a `Services` folder, then create a file `CdpService.cs` underneath:
+ADO.NET wil be discussed in its own blog(*TODO*), for now, simply create a `Services` folder, then create a file `CdpService.cs` underneath:
 ```C#
 using Npgsql;
 using wx_api_rewards_customer_hub.Models;